mcclatchy/docpub/docpub-planning-notes.md

 	* e.g. starts with `gAAA` or ???
 	* better solution? add a field indicating password status (empty, unsecure, secure); e.g. empty is when it's `''` or `None`, unsecure 1) is when it was empty and is now not or 2) the last one doesn't match the current one before encrypting

+* COMPLETED: user queryset not limited to user

+* COMPLETED: link needs close tag for newsgate